kavon/atJIT/README.md

 }
 ```

-A single driver can handle the tuning of multiple functions.
+A single driver can handle the tuning of multiple functions, each with their own unique partial argument applications.
 The driver only exposes one, do-it-all, variadic method `reoptimize`.
-To actually "drive" the autotuning process, you should ideally call
-`reoptimize` before every function call.
-Sometimes the tuner will JIT compile a new version, or it will return
-an already-compiled version that needs further runtime measurements.

 Given a tuner `AT`, `reoptimize` has the following generic usage:

 ```c++